dena-platform/Dena/README.md

 ## Introduction ##
 Dena is an Open Source Backend as a service for mobile and web applications.
-Dena enable developers to build applications faster.
+Dena enables developers to build application faster.

 Dena have the following feature:
 -  Persistence: Storing, retrieving data and schema management.